UnforeseenOcean/--LAWYERS-README/README.md

 - Act\*\*\*\*\*\*\* B\*\*\*\*\*\*\*

 # Closing words
 **If you are so bad at reading and if you are willing to risk someone's future career over a dispute they're willing to resolve peacefully, you should be ashamed of yourself.** Please.
-Just let me know what is bothering you, and I will do what I can.
+Just let me know what is bothering you or your client, and I will do what I can.
 It isn't hard.
-You probably wouldn't find someone who's so willing to resolve the dispute this actively, so please just send that notice to **ME** instead of GitHub and I will get back in touch with you.